Background pattern

 • the prostate, when the infection is persistent

-• the skin and underlying tissues, including muscles.
-This is sometimes referred to as "soft tissues"
+• the skin and under the skin, including muscles.
+This is sometimes referred to as "soft tissue"

-In certain special situations, this medication may be used to reduce the risk of acquiring a type of lung infection called anthrax or a worsening of the disease after exposure to the anthrax-causing bacteria.
+In some special situations, this medicine can be used to reduce the possibility of acquiring a lung infection called anthrax or worsening of this disease after being exposed to the bacteria that cause anthrax.

-2. What you need to know before starting to take MONOFLOX
+2. What you need to know before you take MONOFLOX

 Do not take this medicine and consult your doctor if:

-- You are allergic to levofloxacin, other quinolone antibiotics such as moxifloxacin, ciprofloxacin, or ofloxacin, or any of the other components of this medicine (listed in section 6)
+• You are allergic to levofloxacin, to other quinolone antibiotics such as moxifloxacin, ciprofloxacin, or ofloxacin, or to any of the other ingredients of this medicine (listed in section 6)

-- You experience signs of an allergic reaction, including skin rash, difficulty swallowing or breathing, swelling of the lips, face, throat, or tongue
+• Signs of an allergic reaction include: skin rash, difficulty swallowing or breathing, swelling of lips, face, throat, or tongue

-- You have ever had problems with tendons, such as tendinitis, related to antibiotic treatment with quinolones.
+• You have ever had tendon problems, such as tendinitis, related to treatment with quinolone antibiotics.
 The tendon is the tissue that connects your muscle to your skeleton

-- You are a child or adolescent in the growth period
+• You are a child or adolescent in the growth phase

-- You are pregnant, may become pregnant, or think you may be pregnant
+• You are pregnant, might become pregnant, or think you might be pregnant

 Do not take this medicine if any of the above cases apply to you.
-In case of doubt, consult your doctor or pharmacist before taking this medicine.
+If in doubt, consult your doctor or pharmacist before taking this medicine.

 Warnings and precautions